 Certificate Installation

-kubectl -n soda create secret tls interfacer-certificate-secret --cert=cert.crt --key=key.key
+kubectl -n soda create secret tls "$NAME-certificate-secret" --cert=cert.crt --key=key.key

-kubectl -n soda create secret tls documenter-certificate-secret --cert=cert.crt --key=key.key
+kubectl -n di create secret tls "api-certificate-secret" --cert=cert.crt --key=key.key

-kubectl -n soda delete secret interfacer-certificate-secret
+kubectl -n soda delete secret "$NAME-certificate-secret"

-kubectl -n soda delete secret documenter-certificate-secret
+kubectl -n di delete secret api-certificate-secret

-Updates & Support
+Updates and Support

-Installing and updating CloudSoda
+Installing and Updating CloudSoda

 Ports and URLs